 Why Are the Police Corrupt in Tijuana?

 That’s not a lot of money to live on, even in Tijuana.
 Especially when you take into consideration the dangers involved in the job.
 After all, these guys put their lives on the line trying to keep the peace in one of the world’s most violent cities.
-They deal with some of the most violent and powerful cartels members in Mexico.
+They deal with some of the most violent and drug cartels in Mexico.
+For example, in recent years, the Sinaloa Cartel and the Cartel Jalisco Nueva Generación have been fighting a turf war in Tijuana over trafficking routes into the United States.
 Police officers are routinely killed in Tijuana.
-For example, check out this article.
+For example, check out this article from Border Report explaining how the cartel recently threatened Tijuana’s police chief with an assassination attempt.

 Tijuana also has a long history of crime, corruption, violence, and vice.
 During prohibition, Tijuana became a popular destination for legal drinking and gambling.
-In later years, Tijuana became one of the most strategically important border cities in Mexico for the cartels transporting drugs across the border.
+In later years, Tijuana became one of the most strategically important border cities in Mexico for the cartels for drug shipment across the border.
 The drug trade has brought a massive amount of crime and money to the city.
 This is a perfect recipe for police corruption.

 Is it Worth Visiting Tijuana?